Based on 856 Owner Experiences Gathered From 212 Sources

 |Beautyrest Silver / Recharge

 Other low- to mid-priced mattresses

 Serta Perfect Sleeper

 Other mid-priced mattresses

-– 20% or more of Sealy innerspring mattress owners report substantial sagging or body impression development occurring within three years of ownership – a rate similar to that of innerspring beds overall.
+– 20%+ of Sealy innerspring mattress consumers report substantial sagging or body impression development occurring within three years – a rate similar to that of innerspring beds overall.

-– At least 30% of Sealy Essentials mattress owners use the bed on a less-than-regular and long-term basis.
-The construction of the bed is likely not well suited for long-term, regular adult use.
+– At least 30% of Sealy Essentials mattress owners use the product on a less-than-regular and long-term basis.
+The construction of the mattress is likely not well suited for long-term, regular adult use.

 AFFILIATE DISCLOSURE: One or more links to a product offered for sale at Amazon.com may appear on this page, and SleepLikeTheDead.com will earn revenue if a product(s) is purchased through such a link(s).

 © 2007-2017 SLTD, Inc. • Copyright Violation Notice